Non-archimedean tame topology and stably dominated types: Proof of Theorem : Preparation

-Given a divisor $D_0$ on $V$, choose a point $z$ of $\Pp^n$ not on the image of this divisor.
-The projection through this point to a $\Pp^{n-1}$ contained in $\Pp^n$, and not containing $z$ determines a morphism $E \to \Pp^{n-1}$.
-If $V_1$ is the blow-up of $V$ at the pre-image $Z$ of $z$, we find a morphism $V_1 \to E$; composing with $E \to \Pp^{n-1}$ we obtain the required morphism.
-To arrange for $H$-invariance, apply the lemma to $V/H$. \eprf
+Given a divisor $D_0$ on $V$, choose an $F$-rational point $z$ of $\Pp^n$ not on the image of this divisor.
+The projection through this point to a $\Pp^{n-1}$ contained in $\Pp^n$ and not containing $z$ determines a morphism $E \to \Pp^{n-1}$.
+If $V_1$ is the blowing up of $V$ at the inverse image $Z$ of $z$, we find a morphism $V_1 \to E$; composing with $E \to \Pp^{n-1}$ we obtain the required morphism.

-Hence we may find an $H$-equivariant birational morphism $v: V_1 \to V$, whose exceptional locus lies above a finite subset of $V$, such that $V_1$ admits a finite morphism to $E$, and moreover the composed morphism to $\Pp^{n-1}$ is finite over the full pullback of $D_0$.

-Since only finitely many points of $V$ are blown up, their pre-images are finitely many subvarieties of $V_1$.
-Thus, by \lemref{homotopy-descent}, any deformation retraction of $V_1$ leaving these invariant descends to a deformation retraction on $V$.
-Pulling back the data of \thmref{1} to $V_1$, and adding the above invariance requirement, we see that it suffices to prove the theorem for $V_1$.
-Hence we may assume that $V=V_1$, i.e. $V$ admits a finite morphism to $E$, with composed morphism to $\Pp^{n-1}$ finite on $D_0$.